setzler/academic-kickstart/content/advice/Coffee/index.md

 ### Shopping List

-1. **18oz Clever Coffee Dripper.** Costs around $40 [here](https://www.amazon.com/dp/B081GQQ7NH/).
-2. **Filters for Clever Dripper.** 100 of these cost around $20 [here](https://www.amazon.com/Coffee-Filters-Designed-Clever-Dripper/dp/B07RV48L1W/).
+1. **18oz Clever Coffee Dripper and Filters.** The Clever dripper is a device that uses immersion to brew coffee.
+Immersion takes all of the skill requirements out of pourover coffee, so even a first-time user will brew the perfect pourover cup.
+It only costs $40 [here](https://www.amazon.com/dp/B081GQQ7NH/).
+100 filters cost around $20 [here](https://www.amazon.com/Coffee-Filters-Designed-Clever-Dripper/dp/B07RV48L1W/).
-3. **A Conical Burr Grinder.** Consider the OXO grinder for under $100 [here](https://www.amazon.com/OXO-BREW-Conical-Coffee-Grinder/dp/B07CSKGLMM/).
+2. **A Conical Burr Grinder.** Pourover coffee becomes bitter mud if the coffee is ground too fine.
+Store-bought pre-ground coffee is far too fine.
+Buy a burr grinder with a medium-coarse setting.
+Consider the OXO grinder for under $100 [here](https://www.amazon.com/OXO-BREW-Conical-Coffee-Grinder/dp/B07CSKGLMM/).
-4. **A Gooseneck Electric Kettle with Temperature Presets.** There are many options under $100, e.g., the Cosori kettle [here](https://www.amazon.com/COSORI-Electric-Gooseneck-Variable-Stainless/dp/B07T1CH2HH/).
+3. **A Gooseneck Electric Kettle with Temperature Presets.** Pourover coffee is very sensitive to the temperature of the water.
+It requires an electric kettle for digitally selecting the temperature of the water.
+There are many options under $100, e.g., the Cosori kettle [here](https://www.amazon.com/COSORI-Electric-Gooseneck-Variable-Stainless/dp/B07T1CH2HH/).

 ### Pourover Instructions

 1. **Grind:** Grind coffee beans until you have about 30g of medium-coarse coffee.
-The granules should be visible like coarse sand and sea salt.
-You cannot use powder for this, which is why store-bought pre-ground coffee will not work.
+The granules should be visible like coarse sand mixed with sea salt.
 If your grinder allows you to select a number of cups that you are making, select 2 cups.
-Note: grinding coffee is messy and loud, so grind it at home and bring it to the office in a vacuum-sealed container.
+Note that grinding coffee is messy and loud, so grind it at home and bring it to the office in a vacuum-sealed container.
+Grind it on the same day it will be brewed, as ground coffee quickly oxidizes.
-2. **Heat:** Fill the kettle with water and heat it to 190 Degrees.
+2. **Heat:** Fill the kettle with water and heat it to 195 Degrees.
 If you are in a hurry, 175 degrees is almost as good.
-3. **Fill:** Place the filter in the Clever dripper.
+3. **Fill:** Place the filter in the Clever dripper and set the Clever dripper on a table top.
 Fill it with the ground coffee.
 Pour in the water, wetting all of the coffee, until the water is about 1cm from spilling over the top of the filter.
 Because it uses immersion, the Clever dripper does not require any pouring skill -- just pour the water in.
 4. **Wait:** Wait about 3 minutes.
 If you wait more than 5 minutes, it tastes over-extracted and bitter.
 5. **Finish:** Set the Clever dripper on top of a coffee mug.
 The brewed coffee should start dripping out of the bottom of the Clever dripper into the coffee mug.
 When the Clever dripper is empty of standing water, you are done.